How to Parallel Park

 6. Straighten up and center yourself between the two cars, then shift to park.

 Parallel parking looks like geometry you have to calculate in real time.
 It isn't — it's a six-step recipe with mirror checkpoints at each stage.
 Go slow, check the curb in your side mirror after step 3, and don't be afraid to pull out and re-try if the angle is wrong.
+While you're sharpening driving basics, our tire-change guide and jump-starting walkthrough cover the two roadside skills you'll be glad you practiced before you need them.

 Step-by-Step Guide